-To celebrate National Poetry Month, the NYC Department of Cultural Affairs (@NYCulture) is hosting the ninth annual #PoetweetNYC Twitter poetry contest from April 16 to April 20, 2018.
-The winners will be announced in Metro New York newspaper on Poem in Your Pocket Day (April 26, 2018) and on City social media channels.
+To celebrate National Poetry Month, the NYC Department of Cultural Affairs (@NYCulture) hosted the ninth annual #PoetweetNYC Twitter poetry contest from April 16 to April 20, 2018.
+The winners were announced in Metro New York newspaper on Poem in Your Pocket Day (April 26, 2018) and on City social media channels.

-For 2018, we are pleased to announce an esteemed panel of judges who will select this year's winning poetweets:
+For 2018, the followingesteemed panel of judges selected this year's winning poetweets:

 - Chirlane McCray, First Lady of New York City

 - Jennifer Benka, Executive Director of the Academy of American Poets

 - Alice Quinn, Executive Director of the Poetry Society of America

 - Mark Chambers, Director, Mayor's Office of Sustainability

 - Tom Finkelpearl, Commissioner, NYC Department of Cultural Affairs